As an Amazon Associate I earn from qualifying purchases.

 I’ve been eating clean for 4 years now, and at some point early on, I got it in my head that clean eating meant low fat eating.
 Nothing could be further from the truth.
 Healthy fats are vital in clean eating and I have now fully made the switch to full fat dairy products when I use them.
 But I was never able to give up butter, even when I was doing the low-fat thing.

 Good, healthy, pastured, organic butter is the way I roll these days, and I’m so happy to finally be able to talk about it here!
-In fact, I even made this video for making your own butter at home.
+In fact, I even made this video for making your own clean eating butter at home.
 This is a great way to make flavored butters as well!
 Can we say honey butter?
 Garlic and chive butter?
 Onion butter?
 YUM!!

 And the best part for me personally is that the brand of cream I use (Organic Valley) is a local dairy here in Sonoma County!
 So I’m blessed to have the good stuff and have it be local as well.
 You just cannot beat that!